airbytehq/airbyte/docs/integrations/sources/amazon-seller-partner.md

 This page guides you through the process of setting up the Amazon Seller Partner source connector.

 ::: caution

-**Note:** Known blocking issue with this connector tracked here: https://github.com/airbytehq/airbyte/issues/14734
+Known blocking issue with this connector tracked here: https://github.com/airbytehq/airbyte/issues/14734

 :::

 ## Prerequisites